-Person Centred Plans are completed by a PCP Facilitator within the first three months of the person entering a home/program and annually thereafter.
+Person Centred Plans are completed within the first three months of the person entering a home/program and annually thereafter.
+They are structured to include the Quality of Life Indicators as defined by Dr. Shalock.
 A record of people in attendance is taken on the PCP form.
 The individual supported are assisted in providing as much input as possible into the process.
 Alternative communication strategies are used as required.
-The individual and their support network are encouraged to give input into the quality of life indicators.
 The likes and dislikes of the individual and this input is used as a basis for planning.
 The PCP form is sent to the Director of Quality Assurance to review the measureable plans.
 Attendees of the PCP receive a copy of the completed document and the manager/designate/Home Share Coordinator inputs the plans and progress into ShareVision.
 These plans are reviewed on a regular basis.
-Detailed PCP planning guidelines are available on ShareVision.